 6. Policy Environment

-Presence of policies, plans, or tax incentives that support coopreatives
+Presence of policies, plans, or tax incentives that support cooperatives

 a.
 Co-op to Co-op: Degree to which cooperatives are aware of and connected with one another

 b.
-Community: Presence of cooperative that emerged form an established community network and are intended to support that particular community
+Community: Presence of cooperatives that emerged from an established community network and are intended to support that particular community

 Where new co-ops are in rural & all areas (by state)